Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

-The KUHL Radikl is a comfortable model, if nothing else.
+The Kuhl Radikl is a comfortable model if nothing else.
 Their atypical fabric blend and construction maintain stretch and wearer mobility, and the waist stays secure throughout the day.
 Though their style may not be for everyone, they are a solid pair of pants.
-If you are planning a trip into the mist, then we strongly recommend looking elsewhere, but for clear fall days, they do perform well.
+If you are planning a trip into wet weather, then we strongly recommend looking elsewhere, but for clear fall days, they do perform well.

-kuhl radikl hiking pants review - we would take these comfortable pants on a dry-weather hike any day.
+kuhl radikl - we would take these comfortable pants on a dry-weather hike any day.

 We would take these comfortable pants on a dry-weather hike any day.